 This is a view of the Ottoman fortified Khan, looking towards north.

-A view towards the south-west corner of the fortified Khan.
+A view towards the south west side of the fortified Khan:

 There is a gate that opens to the west side of the castle, where the view of the walls and the north-west tower are seen.